ai-agents-cybersecurity/TSLIT/SRS.md

 	•	Precision constraint:
 Where possible, FP16 (non‑quantized) weights must be used; quantized weights are out of scope except for small smoke tests.
 	•	Runtime constraint:
-TSLIT relies on Ollama’s API and GPU/Metal handling; it does not manage drivers, Metal, or CUDA directly.  ￼
+TSLIT relies on llama-cpp-python for inference and expects the underlying llama.cpp build to expose Metal/CUDA support; it does not manage drivers directly.  ￼
 	•	Network constraint:
 Evaluation environments may be air‑gapped; TSLIT must not depend on external cloud LLMs.

 2.6 Assumptions
-	•	Operators can install and configure Ollama, GPU drivers, and virtualization.
+	•	Operators can install and configure llama.cpp, GPU drivers, and virtualization.
 	•	Target hardware (e.g., M2 Ultra with 192 GB or Nvidia GPUs with sufficient VRAM) can hold selected FP16 models in memory.  ￼
 	•	Any time‑based “logic bombs” are observable through output behavior under synthetic time shifts.